bethjm/TaskManager_FrontEnd/Documentation/(0)IntialThoughts.md

    **Page Breakdown:**

+- **On Log In**
+  show alert of the tasks that are due today in order of urgency

   - **Home Page**

     - Tabs at the top to toggle between tasks and add tasks.
-     - Upon login, show tasks that should be done for today in order of urgency.
+    - Main page showing tasks that should be done for today in order of urgency.
-     - Main page showing tasks.

   - **Add Task**

     - Task name
     - Task
     - Due date

   - **View Tasks**
     - List of tasks
     - Ability to check if the task is complete or not
     - Delete tasks
     - Due date
     - Urgency level
     - Maybe create a function to organize by due date?

 2. **How to go about coding a full-stack app...**